- My Account

 Unlike the JEA bill you might have received previously, a Distributed Generation bill shows the amount of energy purchased from JEA and the amount of energy that is being sold back to JEA.

-- Billing Rate: All Photovoltaic (PV) customers will be assigned to a PV Billing Rate.
+- Billing Rate: All PV (Photovoltaic) customers will be assigned to a PV Billing Rate.
 PV Billing Rates allow customers to receive PV credits if applicable.

 - Service Point: A Photovoltaic Service Point indicates the meter is a PV meter.
 A PV meter records the kWh being sent to and from the home.

-- First Meter Number: The amount of electricity that was provided by JEA to power the home to meet the energy needed during the billing period.
-(In this example, 753 kWh of electricity were bought from JEA during the billing period.)
+- First Meter Number: The amount of electricity JEA delivered to power your home to meet the energy needed during the billing period.
+(In this example, 734 kWh of electricity were bought from JEA during the billing period.)

-- Second Meter Number: The amount of electricity that was sent to JEA’s grid by the PV system during the billing period.
-(In this example, 428 kWh of electricity were sold to JEA during the billing period.)
+- Second Meter Number: The amount of electricity that JEA received from your PV system during the billing period.
+(In this example, 559 is the total number of kWh you sold to JEA during the billing period.)

-- Residential PV T2 Credit: The PV Credit is calculated by multiplying the number of kWh a customer sends to JEA’s grid during a billing period by JEA’s retail rate (428kWh x $.10361 = $44.34).
+- Residential PV Credit: The PV Credit is calculated by multiplying the number of kWh a customer sends to JEA’s grid during a billing period by JEA’s Fuel Cost (559kWh x $0.0325 = $18.17).

 Pay Your Way